Ballot Design and Electoral Outcomes: The Role of Candidate Order and Party Affiliation: Data and Motivation

 \subsection{Data}

-Our dataset consists of precinct-level data for {\nContests} statewide judicial races (NC Supreme Court and NC Court of Appeals) that took place during the general elections of 2004, 2008, 2012, 2016, and 2020.
-Each of these races included two candidates from opposing parties (a republican and a democrat), so we have a total of {\nObservationsOneParty} observations of judicial vote shares for each party.
+Our dataset consists of precinct-level data for {\nContests} statewide judicial races (NC Supreme Court and NC Court of Appeals) that took place during the general elections of 2004, 2008, 2012, 2016, 2020, and 2024.
+Each of these races included two candidates from opposing parties (a Republican and a Democrat), and we have a total of {\nObservationsOneParty} observations of judicial vote shares for each party.
 During these elections, each ballot included between 15 and 20 statewide races, with the judicial races placed after all the other statewide races.
+Our main causal analysis (Section~\ref{se:results-no-party-labels}) focuses on the {\nNonpartisanContests} statewide judicial races \emph{without} party designations from 2004, 2008, 2012, and 2016, and our placebo analysis (Section~\ref{se:results-yes-party-labels}) focuses on the {\nPartisanContests} statewide judicial races \emph{with} party designations from 2016, 2020, and 2024.
+The focus on presidential election years is driven by the fact that in North Carolina all major statewide offices are contested in such years, providing the richest set of covariates for our estimation procedure and the clearest identification of a party order from the top of the ticket.
+Table~\ref{tab:summary-stats} provides a summary of the dataset, showing the number of judicial contests and precinct-level observations included in our analysis by year and treatment status, for each party.

 The dataset was built by combining precinct-level election results of statewide races with precinct-level information about NC voters who participated or were registered to vote in each election.
 This information is broken down by precinct, voting method, and voter demographics such as party affiliation, race, ethnicity, gender, and age.
 The election and voter data we used is maintained by the NC State Board of Elections, and it is publicly available at \url{https://www.ncsbe.gov/}.
 Additionally, we include election turnout statistics, as well as the gender of each judicial candidate, whether they are listed first in their contest, if they are running as an incumbent, and their party affiliation.